THE RING IN THE GLASS is dark and authoritative yet beautifully written.

 It has practically no equivalent when it comes to scaring its reader.

 This is thrilling stuff, dispatched with all the careful effort that is

 Furthermore, if the reader is eager to hitch a ride into true biblical, religious horror

 then THE RING IN THE GLASS will not disappoint.
 Turn the pages if you dare!

 This drives her to desperate measures.
 She seeks out a priest, Reverend Stephen Mason, begging him for assistance.
-Mason agrees, but first, he has to fight his doubts and inhibitions about God, before confronting the demon Beelphegor that resides in the boy.
+Mason agrees, but first, he must fight doubts and faith about God, before confronting the demon, Beelphegor, which resides in the boy.
 This is not an easy tale to read.
-It’s a roller-coaster ride of terror—which digs deep into all our fears about the never-ending struggle between the true evil in our world, and the concept of true faith in God—that can ultimately defeat it.
+It’s a roller-coaster ride of terror—which digs deep into all our fears about the never-ending struggle between true evil in our world, and the concept of true faith in God—that can ultimately defeat it.

-After my previous novel Slaves To The Generals, I wanted to write something that had epic-like proportions running behind the plot - and a thrilling like tempo and pace that would keep the reader captivated.
+After my previous novel Slaves To The Generals.
+I wanted to write something that had epic-like proportions running behind the plot - and a thrilling tempo and pace that would keep the reader captivated.

 The trouble is, the more characters you place in a novel, the more twists and turns will come into being with the story.
 And trying to hold the plot together can get extremely difficult and perilously confusing.

 I remember when I watched a particular horror movie from the 1970s - and the thing that drew me towards its story was its type of character plotlines and the number of avenues it explored with them.
 It kept me hooked.
 The movie had several interesting perspectives, and for this reason, it gave me the determination to do a similar type of story - with my components added.